-Lauren Walczak Responsible Individual is Benecare Ltd's Safeguarding Officer and has Designated Safeguarding Lead and Advanced Safeguarding Level 3 Training.
-Lauren should be contacted if you have a safeguarding concern at lauren@benecareltd.co.uk or on 07951 720032
+Lauren Walczak (Responsible Individual) is Benecare Ltd's Safeguarding Officer and has Designated Safeguarding Lead and Advanced Safeguarding Level 3 Training.
+Lauren should be contacted if you have a safeguarding concern at lauren@benecareltd.co.uk or on 07951 720032.

-Homes Registered Manager, Diane Davies, also has Designated Safeguarding Lead training and can be contacted for any safeguarding concerns at Diane@benecareltd.co.uk or on 0748909608
+The Home Manager, Karma Draper, also has Designated Safeguarding Lead training and can be informed of any safeguarding concerns.